oliversturm/devextreme-query-mongodb/README.md

 The supported options are outlined in the [CustomStore reference](https://js.devexpress.com/Documentation/16_1/ApiReference/Data_Layer/CustomStore/Configuration/#load).
 Since the dxDataGrid widget is one that utilizes complex combinations of `loadOptions` depending on its setup, there is further documentation available in [the *Use Custom Store* block of its documentation](https://js.devexpress.com/Documentation/16_1/Guide/UI_Widgets/Data_Grid/Use_Custom_Store/).

+In addition to the DevExpress documentation, I recommend reading [this blog post](https://community.devexpress.com/blogs/oliver/archive/2017/03/24/devextreme-real-world-patterns-mongodb-data-access.aspx), which details supported `loadOptions` and their application as implemented by *devextreme-query-mongodb*.

 ### Requirements

 **devextreme-query-mongodb** requires at least version 7.3 of Node.js, and you need to pass the `--harmony` flag when running `node` (unless you're using the latest 8.x nightly builds, where `--harmony` is not required anymore).
 The reason for this requirement is that **devextreme-query-mongodb** uses `async` and `await`.